josephjohnjj/dask-ml-scaling/README.md

 3. Learn how to incrementally train large datasets.
 4. Learn how to use Dask high-level collections to train on large datasets.

+Prerequisite:
+1. Experience with Scikit Learn library
+2. Experience with Dask Dataframe and Dask Arrays

 ***

 ## Distributed Training